Meet the Parisians Paying a Small Fortune to Live in Shoebox Apartments

 Actually, I think that without anybody to personify these spaces, the series wouldn’t have worked: without him, his room might as well have been part of a bad motel.

-It’s illegal to rent out a place that’s less than 96ft 2, but it’s ok as long as the volume is at least 247ft3.
+It’s illegal to rent out a place that’s less than 9 m2, but it’s ok as long as the volume is at least 20 m3.
 That was the case in this room, which felt much like a human cage.
 In situations like this, every centimetre has to be utilised carefully.

 Roksana is Polish, she loves cooking and having friends around but her kitchenette doesn’t exactly lend itself to dinner parties.